 -2 teaspoons minced garlic (sauteed)

 -2 teaspoons Italian seasoning

--3.5 cups Ricotta (I use part skim ricotta)
+-3.5 cups Ricotta or cottage cheese (I use part skim ricotta)

 -1 cup shredded parmesan cheese